jatinb030/hello/README.md

 # hello test
-This is my first time git
+This is my first time with learning git.